77629296/apitool/docs/versioned_docs/version-2.34.0/setup/env-vars.md

 ### Disable database and extension creation (optional)

-ToolJet by default tries to create database based on `PG_DB` variable set and additionally my try to create postgres extensions.
+ToolJet by default tries to create database based on `POSTGRES_DB` variable set and additionally my try to create postgres extensions.
 This requires the postgres user to have CREATEDB permission.
 If this cannot be granted you can disable this behaviour by setting `PG_DB_OWNER` as `false` and will have to manually run them.

 ### Check for updates ( optional )